0ff7/n00bzCTF-2024/Misc/Agree.md

 Not knowing what to do I've just manually tried a bunch of web directories like : /terms, /privacy, /tos.

 That's a lucky one !
-Here is the fist part of the flag on /tos :
+Here is the first part of the flag on /tos :

 ![tos](/images/Agree1.JPG)